snbdevops/blog/Consolidated-billing-stepup-in-aws-organization.md

 AWS Organizations allows you to set up consolidated billing to manage multiple AWS accounts under one umbrella, making it easier to track and optimize costs.
-Here’s a step-by-step guide to set up **consolidated billing** using **AWS Organizations**:
+Below mentioned is a step-by-step guide to set up **consolidated billing** using **AWS Organizations**:

 ### Steps to Set Up Consolidated Billing with AWS Organizations